ibexa/documentation-user/docs/content_management/block_reference.md

 ### Design tab

-In the block configuration on the **Design** tab, under the **View** field, you can select the layout for presenting a block.
+In the block configuration, on the **Design** tab, under the **View** field, you can select the layout for presenting a block.

 ### Scheduler tab

-In the block configuration on the **Scheduler** tab, you can set a date for the block to be revealed or hidden.
+In the block configuration, on the **Scheduler** tab, you can set a date for the block to be revealed or hidden.

 ## Banner block